emmajhudgins/UStreedamage/README.md

 6. 'completepredictionset.rds' - predicted trees of 3 size classes of each genus, plus # expected to die due to each pest, in each community by PLACEFIPS code.
 Please email me if you are looking for a csv copy of this file.
 7. 'hostgen_*.rds' - predicted asymptotic mortality for each pest/host combination

-For any questions or issues, feel free to open an issue or email me at emma.hudgins@mail.mcgill.ca
+For any questions or suspected bugs, feel free to open an issue or email me at emma.hudgins@mail.mcgill.ca